TheOdinProject/curriculum/rails/views.md

 To use an instance variable from your controller, just call it the same way you would in the controller: `@user.first_name` or `@posts` or `@some_other_variable`.

-As always, in this lesson we'll cover the high level stuff then have you read the RailsGuides for a more detailed understanding of how things work.
+As always, in this lesson we'll cover the high level stuff then have you read the Rails Guide for a more detailed understanding of how things work.

+## You Will Need To Understand

+* What is a layout?
+* What's the difference between a "view template" and a "layout"?
+* What is a "Preprocessor"?
+* Why are preprocessors useful?
+* How do you make sure a preprocessor runs on your file?
+* What's the outputted filetype of a preprocessed `*.html.erb` file?
+What about a `*.css.scss` file?
+* What is the difference between the `<%=` and `<%` tags?
+* What is a view partial?
+* How do you insert a partial into your view?
+* How can you tell that a view file is a partial?
+* How do you pass a local variable to a partial?
+* What's the magical Rails shortcut for rendering a User?
+A bunch of Users?
+* What are asset tags and why are they used?

 ## Layouts

 The first thing to note is that the named view template we render from the controller is actually not the entire webpage.
 It doesn't contain the `<head>` tags or the `DOCTYPE` declaration or some of the other basic structure that's present in all pages.
 Precisely because those things are present in all of your pages, the Rails creators were smart enough to turn that code into its own file called a "layout".
 Layouts live in the directory `app/views/layouts`.

 For a brand new Rails application, the `application.html.erb` layout is pretty basic.
 It's got the basic tags you need in all webpages (e.g. `<html>` and `<body>`) and a couple snippets of code that load up the javascript and css files your webpage will need.
 You'll want to put anything that's needed across all your webpages into the layout.
-Usually this is things like navbars and footers and snippets of code for displaying flash messages.
+Usually this is stuff like navbars and footers and snippets of code for displaying flash messages.

 So if a layout is basically just a shell around the individual page, how does the page get inserted?
-That brings us back to the magic of the `yield` function, which you saw when you learned about blocks.
+That brings us back to the magic of the `#yield` method, which you saw when you [learned about blocks](/courses/ruby-programming/lessons/advanced-ruby-building-blocks).
 The view template at `app/views/posts/index.html.erb` gets inserted where the yield statement is.
 When you get more advanced, you'll be able to play around a bit with that statement but for now it's just that simple.

 ## Preprocessors